Noveblas/Credit-Card-Fraud-Detection-Project/README.md

 # My-projeccts
-This is a compilation of all my python projects I've done to this day
+This is a compilation of all my computational projects I've done to this day